watikarosm/Automaton/README.md

 # Automaton
 The final project from EEL 4935 Makecourse - Automaton.
 A self-navigating robot.
 Due to Coronavirus, this project hit a wall because 3D printing silhouette could not be printed for USF's campuses were closed.
-Well, just like a good soldier, driving on.
+Well, just like a good old soldier, driving on.

+Special thanks to: Rudy Schlaf, PhD; Jonah Powers; Chad Hager.

 Automaton These are the references that I have used to guide me to what I am doing.